Smoked Queso Dip

 Switch up your cheese dip game by incorporating assorted cheeses to add depth of flavor.
 There are no “queso rules” you have to abide by!

-• Alma Creamery Pepper Cheddar Cheese Curds, or substitute your favorite Pepper Jack cheese
+• Alma Creamery Pepper Cheddar Cheese Curds: You can also substitute your favorite Pepper Jack cheese block.

 • Velveeta cheese